 Highlights: Friendly, Cheerful, Loyal.

-Don’t let their cheerful and happy personality fool you, the Soft Coated Wheaten is just as stubborn as any other terrier.
-But if you can handle that, they make some of the best companion family dogs around.
+While they may have a cheerful and happy personality, the Soft Coated Wheaten is just as stubborn as any other terrier.
+But if you can handle this, they make some of the best companion dogs among the hypoallergenic breeds.

-They are indeed fun-loving and get along great with children.
-And although they rarely shed, careful grooming is necessary to prevent their soft, silky coat from matting.
+They are undeniably fun-loving and get along great with children.
+And although they rarely shed, careful grooming is necessary to prevent their soft, silky long coats from matting.

 19. Tibetan Terrier